profadityasaxena/profadityasaxena/README.md

   *Coming soon: Scalable data architecture in real-time industrial systems.*

 - **Cloud Computing**
-  📘 *Modernizing Legacy Applications in the Era of AI and Large Language Models: A Review of Best Practices - By Aditya Saxena*
+  📘 *Modernizing Legacy Applications in the Era of AI and Large Language Models: A Review of Best Practices*
   [Read the Paper (PDF)](https://github.com/profadityasaxena/Cloud-Legacy-to-Modern/blob/main/Paper.pdf)

 - **Software Engineering and DevOps**